newtonproject/newchain-sdk-example/RPC_API_reference.md

 ### Parameters

-The first parameter is: 20Bytes address
+Two parameters:
+* A 20-byte address
-The second parameter is: block-numbered integer (such as 0x1b4), or the string "earliest", "latest" or "pending".
+* A block-numbered integer (such as 0x1b4), or the string "earliest", "latest" or "pending".

 ### Return Values

-an integer of the current balance in wei
+An integer of the current balance in wei

 ## send_transaction